Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 You inherit a default template provided by Tuleap but you can modify whatever you want:

 - use both Scrum and Kanban
-- use serveral Kanban (you will have to create your own tracker first)
+- use several Kanban (you will have to create your own tracker first)
 - tweak Scrum to use more Plannings
 - ...